raspberrypilearning/create-your-own-world/en/step_7.md

 Can you add some treasure for the player to find?

-Right-click on the treasure chest sprite and choose 'show'.

 Can you make the treasure chest sprite appear only in room 3 and say 'Well done!' when the player touches it.

 ![screenshot](images/world-treasure.png)